ohscar/rmalloc/doc/paper/simulating-locking.rst

 Lifetime Calculation
 =================================
-Coarsely grained lifetime calculation is done when the raw memtrace is translated into ops, as described above in section :ref:`translating-memory-access-data-to-ops`.
+Coarsely grained lifetime calculation is done automatically when the raw memtrace is translated into ops, as described above in section :ref:`translating-memory-access-data-to-ops`.
 The method I'll describe in the following section is more refined but takes more time to calculate.
+It is also automatic.
+All steps from measuring memory access patterns, through simulating allocator performance for that specific app, down to creating graphs displaying memory and speed performance, are automatic.

 ..
 The script takes an ops file, i.e. a list of (block handle, operation type, address, size) tuples.